The Chicken Church in Java: Everything you Need to Know!

 The Story of the Chicken Church, Indonesia

 The Chicken Church is not something ancient from time immemorial, nor a colonial building from the Dutch period.
-It’s rather contemporary and has a fascinating story.
+Rather, it’s a contemporary oddity with a fascinating story.

 The Dream

-Daniel Alamsjah was 45 years old when he got that dream/vision in 1988.
+Daniel Alamsjah was 45 years old when he got that dream in 1988 (see the introduction above).
 He’s a Christian in a nation predominantly Muslim.

-Then a week later at the end of Ramadan, Alamsjah traveled to his wife’s hometown of Magelang.
+A week after his dream, at the end of Ramadan, Alamsjah traveled to his wife’s hometown of Magelang.
 A local man invited Alamsjah to watch the sunrise over Borobudur from Bukit Rhema- something that locals and tourists do to this day.

-Bukit Rhema is a hill surrounded by holy mountains (the Javanese believe they are) on the outskirts of Magelang.
+Bukit Rhema is a hill surrounded by what the Javanese believe are holy mountains.

-Upon seeking Bukit Rhema, Alamsjah immediately remembered his dream, because it was that same hill and that same view that he saw!
+Upon seeing Bukit Rhema, Alamsjah immediately recalled his dream, because it was that same hill with the same view!

 Building

-Daniel Alamsjah managed to buy the land on top of Bukih Rhema and start building.
+Daniel Alamsjah bought the land on top of Bukih Rhema and started building.
 He designed the temple himself and oversaw the construction.

 Building started in 1992 and was mired in controversies of all sorts.